8 Hacks for the Breastfeeding Working Mom - Baby Chick

 Keeping Baby Healthy during the Cold and Flu Season | Baby Chick

 Let’s face it, breastfeeding can make you hungry, and your caloric demands do increase, so it’s important to snack and eat accordingly.
-Pack snacks like oat-based granola bars, nuts, seeds, and fresh fruit in your breastfeeding bag to enjoy while pumping at work.
+Pack lactation snacks like oat-based granola bars, nuts, seeds, and fresh fruit in your breastfeeding bag to enjoy while pumping at work.

 7. Find a Spot to Pump